Zonogon

 In geometry, a zonogon is a centrally-symmetric, convex polygon.
-Equivalently, it is a convex polygon whose sides can be grouped into parallel pairs with equal lengths and opposite orientations, the two-dimensional analog of a zonohedron.
+Equivalently, it is a convex polygon whose sides can be grouped into parallel pairs with equal lengths and opposite orientations, the two-dimensional analogue of a zonohedron, or the two-dimensional case of a zonotope.

 Examples

 A regular polygon is a zonogon if and only if it has an even number of sides.
 Thus, the square, regular hexagon, and regular octagon are all zonogons.

 The four-sided zonogons are the square, the rectangles, the rhombi, and the parallelograms.

 Tiling and equidissection

 The four-sided and six-sided zonogons are parallelogons, able to tile the plane by translated copies of themselves, and all convex parallelogons have this form.

 Every $2n$-sided zonogon can be tiled by $\tbinom{n}{2}$ parallelograms.
 (For equilateral zonogons, a $2n$-sided one can be tiled by $\tbinom{n}{2}$ rhombi.)
 In this tiling, there is a parallelogram for each pair of slopes of sides in the $2n$-sided zonogon.
 At least three of the zonogon's vertices must be vertices of only one of the parallelograms in any such tiling.
 For instance, the regular octagon can be tiled by two squares and four 45° rhombi.

 In a generalization of Monsky's theorem, Monsky (1990) proved that no zonogon has an equidissection into an odd number of equal-area triangles.